microsoftgraph/entra-powershell/module/Entra/docs/Remove-EntraGroupMember.md

 ```

 ### -ObjectId
-Specifies the object ID of a group in Azure AD.
+Specifies the object ID of a group in Microsoft Entra ID.

 ```yaml
 Type: String